paulfoley/Udacity_Nanodegree-Machine_Learning/Finding_Charity_Donors/README.md

 # Project - Finding Donors for CharityML

-This project is designed to show off supervised learning algorithms available in [scikit-learn](https://anaconda.org/anaconda/scikit-learn), as well as show a method for evaluating how each model works.
-It is important in machine learning to understand exactly when and where a certain algorithm should be used, and when one should be avoided.
+As any charity organization knows, finding donors can be extremely difficult.
+However, by learning from the features of previous donors maybe we can help a charity recognize the people that are most likely to donate.

 ## Project Overview

-In this project, we will apply supervised learning techniques to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.
+In this project, we will apply supervised learning techniques, using the [scikit-learn](https://anaconda.org/anaconda/scikit-learn) library, to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.

 ### Project Steps